Can The Green Bay Packers Repeat As Super Bowl Champs in 2012?

 The punting of Tim Masthay was very significant in the improvement of the Packers special teams play during the playoffs.
 His directional kicks with good hang time were crucial for special teams punt coverage.
 Masthay's punting definitely helped win the Eagle playoff game, and it also denied the Bears the chance of winning a game again with a punt return.

-What The Pack Must Do To Repeat As Super Bowl Champs
+What The Packers Must Do To Repeat As Super Bowl Champs

 If the Packers want to keep the Lombardi Tropy in Green Bay, they must do the following eight things.